Skip to main content

 Image used with permission by copyright holder

 When you decide to start losing weight, there is little time for excuses.
 Setbacks will most likely come but be sure not to look for a reason to justify them – don’t be too discouraged by them, either!
 The ultimate goal, as much as you may want to say aesthetics or a summer body, is health and the steady rewards of wellness.
-It is easiest for you to attain this if you are able to keep up with the balanced, consistent moves of proper diet, sleep, and exercise.
+It is easiest for you to attain this if you can keep up with the balanced, consistent moves of proper diet, sleep, and exercise.
 You are here and ready to make a positive change.
 Keep at it, and you will attain your desired outcome.

 Editors' Recommendations